 Topline: The topline is slightly sloping when the Boxador is at attention, leveling out when in motion

 Body: The chest is of fair width, and the forechest well-defined and visible from the side.
-The depth of the body at the lowest point of the brisket equals half the height of the dog at the withers
+The depth of the body at the lowest point of the brisket equals half the dog’s height at the withers.

 Shoulders: The shoulders are long and sloping, close-lying, and not excessively covered with muscle.